 That’s before you even consider other crucial requirements, such as being able to consolidate back-office processes from a potentially vast array of different locations and ERPs.

-Why you should be using a centralised supplier data management (SMDM) system instead
+Why you need a centralised supplier master data management (SMDM) system instead

 Other benefits include the following: